 She had the awareness to recognize this and made an effort to shift her point of view back to the present.
 Understanding the importance of the smaller milestones we were making would ultimately lead to a better end goal.

 As a development partner, working on a product that you're passionate about makes the process much more fulfilling for you and your team.
 It keeps you engaged and makes you feel like you're part of something bigger than simply executing someone else's vision.
 When you work with a founder that is genuinely committed to bringing their vision to life, it infuses the process with creative energy day in and day out.
 Vet the partners and clients you choose to bring on as much as they vet you.
 It's okay to say "no" to a potential project if it doesn't feel like the right fit.
 Like dating, you want to make sure you're getting into the right kinds of relationships that will work for you long-term.

 Example: Smaller startups are not where we typically dedicate our resources.
-However, when Emily shared her idea for Wisket, we were excited because she identified a universal problem our entire time immediately could immediately relate to.
+However, when Emily shared her idea for Wisket, we were excited because she identified a universal problem our entire team could immediately relate to.
 We weighed the pros and cons of working with a smaller startup and realized this project would be much more engaging for the team.
 Emily and Wisket embodied the types of people and products our team want to work with long-term.
 Despite the scale of the product, it was clear to us that this was something we had to be involved with.

 When working with non-technical founders, it's important to help them comprehend the development process and associated deliverables.
 Emphasize explaining what's happening at different development stages and clearly communicate the purpose of your methodologies.
 Without this education, non-technical founders won't understand the deliverables and how they tie into the big picture of their product.